ThatDudeWhoIsBadAtCoding/Bad-Apple-Ascii-Render-Python/README.md

 then it can run smoothly at the cost of some storage, im still not sure how to sync it properly without pre-computing

 also you can choose whether you want to invert the frames or not

+Here is the render (precomputed, frames not inverted) -> https://youtu.be/qfnP3y7ExBY